Failed Dental Implants

 Signs and Symptoms of Implant Failure

-• Mobility: Implants should be firmly anchored in the jawbone.
-Any noticeable movement or loosening of the implant is a clear sign of failure.
+• Mobility: The implants should be stable and firmly fixed in the jawbone.
+A movement or loosening would be a notice of failure.

-• Changes in Gum Tissue: The gum tissue recession around the implant, exposing the implant’s metal structure, is another indication of implant failure.
+• Recession of Gum Tissue: The gum tissue that supported the implant starts to recede from around the implant, thus exposing the metallic structure of the implant.
+This is yet another sign of an implant failure.

 Prevention and Management